skip-pay/django-is-core/docs/rests.rst

 REST Resources
 ==============

-Django IS Core provides a powerful REST API system built on top of django-pyston.
+Django IS Core provides a REST API system built on top of django-pyston.
 Resources define REST endpoints that serve as the backend for UI actions and can be used independently to build custom frontends.

 .. seealso::